 Recognition of other types of service

-- duration and frequency of voyages
+- The duration and frequency of voyages.

-- level of responsibility during the service
+- The level of responsibility during the service.

-- the relevance of the service to the certificate of competency applied for.
+- The relevance of the service to the certificate of competency applied for.

 These instructions are summary information only.
-We make decisions about seafarer certificates under Marine Order 505 (Certificates of competency — national law) 2013 and the National Standard for Commercial Vessels Part D, Crew Competencies.
+We make decisions about seafarer certificates under Marine Order 505 (Certificates of competency — national law) 2013 and the National Standard for Commercial Vessels Part D—Crew competencies.
 These documents have full details of the eligibility and other requirements for certificate applications.